daegalus/external-dns-bunny-webhook/README.md

             key: api-key
 ```

-To deploy the provider using the Helm chart, add the repository and install the chart.
-You can skip this step if you
+To deploy the provider using the Helm chart, add the repository.
+You can skip this step if you already have the
-already have the repository added.
+repository added.

 ```shell
 helm repo add external-dns https://kubernetes-sigs.github.io/external-dns/